Creating and keeping up-to-date payroll records

 We assist you in the creation of your payroll records by sending some of the information you will need to you by post.
 This information includes:

-- the 'Payroll tax return letter', which states the dates on which you must file a tax return
+- the 'Aangiftebrief loonheffingen' (Payroll tax return letter), which states the dates on which you must file a tax return

-You receive this decision in December of each year.
+You usually receive this decision every year in November or December.

 Keeping up-to-date wage statements

 You create an annual wage statement for each employee before the payment of the first wages in that year.
-You keep up-to-date records of the employee and the employee's wages in the wage statement, including the employee's personal details, the application of the payroll tax reduction and the number of the income relationship.
+You keep up-to-date records of an employee and their wages in the wage statement, including the employee's personal details, the application of the payroll tax reduction and the number of the income relationship.

-When you use payroll records software the software will create the wage statements.
-You will need to provide for these wage statements if your payroll records are not fully automated or you do not contract out your payroll records.
-A model wage statement can be downloaded here (only available in Dutch).
-You may also use your own model for the wage statements, provided that the statements include at least the same information.
+If you use payroll software, the software will create the wage statements.
+If your payroll records are not fully automated, or if you do not outsource your payroll records, you must provide the wage statements yourself.
+You can download a model wage statement here (only available in Dutch).
+You may also use your own model, as long as it contains at least the same information.

 The wage statement consists of 2 parts: